Theta height and Faltings height: Introduction

-One should underline that this explicit comparison gives also a direct proof of the fact that the {\sc Faltings} height is actually a height, see the remark \ref{minoration hauteur de Faltings} below for a lower bound.
+One should underline that this explicit comparison gives also a direct proof of the fact that the {\sc Faltings} height is actually a height (\textit{i.e.} verifies the Northcott property), see the remark \ref{minoration hauteur de Faltings} below for a lower bound.
 Arguments for proving that $h_{F}$ is a height can be found in the original article \cite{Falt} and in \cite{FalCha}.
 See also the Theorem 1.1 page 115 of \cite{Moret3} (seminar \cite{Szp}); the idea is to compactify some moduli schemes and to compare the stable {\sc Faltings} height of an abelian variety to the projective height (with logarithmic singularities) of the corresponding point in the moduli space.
 There is another proof given by {\sc Moret--Bailly} in Theorem 3.2 page 233 of \cite{Moret} using the ``formule clef'' 1.2 page 190.
-See also the Theorem 2.1 given in \cite{Bost1} page 795--04, where the proof rely on some estimates of the ``rayon d'injectivité''.
+See also the Theorem 2.1 given in \cite{Bost1} page 795--04, where the proof relies on some estimates of the ``rayon d'injectivité''.

-The author thanks {\sc J.--B. Bost} and {\sc S. David} for sharing their ideas, for their support and helpful comments, and {\sc G. Rémond} for his interest.
+The author thanks {\sc J.--B. Bost} and {\sc S. David} for sharing their ideas, for their support and helpful comments, {\sc A. Chambert-Loir} and {\sc G. Rémond} for their interest.

-We use the notations ${\mathfrak S}_{g}$ for the Siegel space and ${\mathfrak F}_{g}$ for the fondamental domain, both defined in \S \ref{FundamentDomain}.
+We use the notations ${\mathfrak S}_{g}$ for the {\sc Siegel} space and ${\mathfrak F}_{g}$ for the fondamental domain, both defined in \S \ref{FundamentDomain}.
 We add a Theta structure of level $r$ (see \S \ref{thetastruc}), where $r>0$ is an even integer.
 With these notations, we get the following theorem. \begin{theorem} Let $A$ be an abelian variety of dimension $g$, defined over $\overline{\mathbb{Q}}$, equipped with a principal polarization defined by a symmetric ample line bundle $L$ on $A$.
 Let $K$ be a number field such that $A$ and $L$ may be defined over $K$.
 For any embedding $\sigma \,:\, K\hookrightarrow \mathbb{C}$, let $\tau_{\sigma}\in {\mathfrak F}_{g}$ such that there exists an isomorphism between principally polarized complex abelian varieties $A_{\sigma}(\mathbb{C})\simeq\mathbb{C}^g/(\mathbb{Z}^g+\tau_{\sigma}\mathbb{Z}^g).$ Then, the following inequalities hold~:

-Above, $m(r,g)$ and $M(r,g)$ denote constants depending only on $r$ and $g$.
+Above, $m(r,g)$ and $M(r,g)$ denote constants depending only on the level $r$ and the dimension $g$.
 More precisely, if we take~: